ornladios/ADIOS2/examples/hello/ReadMe.md

 5. [bpTimeWriter](bpTimeWriter): The _bpTimeWriter_ example demonstrates how to write two Variables (one is timestep) using time aggregation using ADIOS2's BP engine.
    * Languages: C++, Python
-6. [bpAttributeWriter](bpAttributeWriter): The _bpAttributeWriter_ example demonstrates how to write attributes using ADIOS2's BP engine.
+6. [bpAttributeWriterReader](bpAttributeWriter): The _bpAttributeWriterReader_ example demonstrates how to write/read attributes using
+   ADIOS2's BP engine.
    * Languages: C++
 7. [bpFlushWriter](bpFlushWriter): The _bpFlushWriter_ example demonstrates how to flush a variable using ADIOS2's BP